For Wammu sources: git clone git://github.com/gammu/wammu.git wammu # For Gammu sources: git clone git://github.com/gammu/gammu.git gammu # For Wammu website: git clone git://github.com/gammu/website.git wammu_web

 INSTALL in both Gammu and Wammu.
 For compiling Gammu you need to

-If you for some reason do not want to use version control system, you can always download fresh snapshots of current code.
-They are available on our download server - for Gammu and Wammu.
-These snapshots are update several times a day, so they should always contain up to date copy of the code.
+If you for some reason do not want to use version control system, you can always download fresh snapshots of current code from GitHub.

 We really do not care much about the way you deliver us patches.
 However the